 In order to purchase an FWC Charter Captain license, you must have a Coast Guard Captain's license.
 Call 1-888-427-5662 for information on the Coast Guard Captain's license.
 USCG charter boat captain information is available on the USCG web site.

-The FWC Charter Captain and Charter Boat licenses and commercial registration can be purchased at your local tax collector's office only.
+The FWC Charter Captain and Charter Boat licenses and commercial registration can only be purchased at tax collector's office throughout Florida.
 For information about vessel registration visit the Florida Department of Highway Safety and Motor Vehicles, Bureau of Titles and Registrations.

 - The vessel license holder to carry up to the number of fishing passengers specified on the license.